felipecicolin/mini_http/README.md

-# SimpleHttp
+# MiniHttp

-A simple, lightweight HTTP client library for Ruby that provides a clean interface for making HTTP requests with automatic JSON handling, SSL support, and customizable timeouts.
+A minimal, lightweight HTTP client library for Ruby that provides a clean interface for making HTTP requests with automatic JSON handling, SSL support, and customizable timeouts.

 ## Features